-Junior Achievement of East Central Ohio congratulates the 2013 scholarship winners Clay Poynter, Justin Lepley and Spencer Latona.
-These seniors are among 14,000 students who participated in Junior Achievement programs during the 2012-13 school year in the tri-county area of Stark, Tuscarawas and Carroll counties.
+Junior Achievement of East Central Ohio congratulates its 2014 scholarship winners Sarah White, Jordan Vernables and Austin Yoders.
+These seniors are among 13,000 students who participated in Junior Achievement programs during the 2013-14 school year in the tri-county area of Stark, Tuscarawas and Carroll counties.

-Senior students with a 3.0 grade point average who demonstrate enthusiasm for work readiness, entrepreneurshipor have chosen a career path as a result of participation in a Junior Achievement program are encouraged to apply for this annual award.
+Senior students with a 3.0 grade point average who demonstrate enthusiasm for work readiness, entrepreneurship, financial literacy or who have chosen a career path as a result of participation in a Junior Achievement program are encouraged to apply for this annual scholarship.

-Justin Lepley of Marlington High School a $2,000 Junior Achievement scholarship winner participated in JA Titan, JA Company Program, and JA Business Ethics during high school.
-He will continue his education at The University of Mount Union.
+Jordan Venables, of Marlington High School awarded a $1,250 Junior Achievement scholarship.
+Venables participated in JA Titan, JA Company Program, and JA Business Ethics during high school.
+He will continue his education at Kent State University Stark Honors Program.